Introduction to unittest¶

 Running A Single Test¶

-We can run a single test using the -m
+We can run a single test using the -m feature by naming its module,

 class, and method name on the command line instead of just the module: